 The Word rendering extension is based on the Image rendering extension, with some differences.
 For information common to both formats, see Design Considerations for Image Rendering.
 This topic describes features that are specific to the Word rendering extension.

 Report exported to Word appears as a nested table that represents both the report layout and content.
 Nested data region items, such as SubReport, Table, Crosstab or List items are rendered as nested tables that reflect the layout and structure of that data region in the report.
+Due to the way Word renders these nested items, their borders may be misaligned or appear drawn with double lines if the nested item has its own border style.
 Other items are rendered as separate cells within the same table.
 The item’s value is rendered as content in the table cell.
 PictureBox, Chart, Barcode and Shape items are rendered as static images in the cell.
 URL actions of TextBox items are rendered as hyperlinks, as soon as they represent absolute URLs.
 The relative ones are not respected and are not rendered in Word.

 Word tables support a maximum of 63 columns.
 Reports with very complex layout or many misaligned items might sometimes produce documents exceeding that limit.
 To avoid this, align your items carefully in the designer, using the "snap to lines" and "snap to grid" modes whenever possible.
 To organize many items together in columns and rows consider using the Table, Crosstab or List report item instead.

 Since report items are rendered as individual table cells they cannot overlap.
 If you have overlapping items in the report definition, the resulting document is undefined, i.e. this would break the report layout.
 If there are no overlapping items the original layout is preserved.
 In general, avoid having overlapping items at design-time if you are planning to export the report to Word.